Tachyphylaxis: Molecular interaction

 where R stands for the rate of production of A, p(S) is the activation rate coefficient explicitly expressing its dependence on the stimulus intensity S and q represents the rate coefficient of removal from the state B. In this elementally open system the steady state of B always equal to R/q.

 The above scheme is only the necessary condition for the rate sensitivity phenomenon, and other pathways of deactivation of B may be considered, with the subsequent return to the inactive form of the receptor/enzyme A. Examples offer particular use of such (mathematical) models in endocrinology, physiology and pharmacology.

 Examples

 Psychedelics

-Psychedelics such as LSD, and psilocybin-containing mushrooms demonstrate very rapid tachyphylaxis.
+Psychedelics such as LSD and psilocybin (found in psilocybin-containing mushrooms) demonstrate very rapid tachyphylaxis.

 Opioids

 In a patient fully withdrawn from opioids, going back to an intermittent schedule or maintenance dosing protocol, a fraction of the old tolerance level will rapidly develop, usually starting two days after therapy is resumed and, in general, leveling off after day 7.
 Whether this is caused directly by opioid receptors modified in the past or affecting a change in some metabolic set-point is unclear.
 Increasing the dose will usually restore efficacy; relatively rapid opioid rotation may also be of use if the increase in tolerance continues.